adamnoto/Remexify/README.md

   - User can configure `discarded_exceptions`
   - Ability to associate log to specific user
   - Ability to retrieve logs that owned by certain identifier_id (like, user's id)
+  - You are no longer required to specify `file`, `class` and `method` as Remexify now is able to deduct such infomation from the calling trace.